Some thoughts on freedom of the will as supported by Christian theology:

 - The freedom to love is the highest form of freedom will, since love is the highest principle.
 Choosing love is the greatest calling of man.
 Jesus taught that to “love the Lord your God with all your heart,” was the primary commandment in his law.
 As demonstrated in the principles above, if man had no free will this would not be possible.

 Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy strength, and with all thy mind; and thy neighbor as thyself.
 (Luke 10:27, Cf. Matt.
 22:37, Mark 12:30, Deut.
 6:5 and 11:1)

 Free will now and later:

-The bible teaches that we are only free in Christ.
+The bible teaches that we are only truly free in Christ.
 This freedom exists in two forms.
 It exists now in a proto-form (or seed-form); and it exists later in an eternal form (mature form).

-God came into this fallen creation to save us, and we who have accepted this gift have been saved, but we are in proto-form and have our being in the proto-form world.
+God came into this fallen creation to restore us from bondage to this fallen state, and we who have accepted this gift have been freed from it.
+But this is all still in proto-form: we have our being in the proto-form world.
 We “see through a glass darkly” the eternal form/eternal life that we have through Christ.

 So during our time in the proto-form creation we are only free in Christ.
 To the extent that we interact with the world outside of Christ we are subservient to it.
 To the extent that we serve through our life in Christ we express free will.
 In that expression, we love the world as God loves the world, and we let free.
 If it loves God, and loves us, it will join us.
 If it hates God, and it hates us, it will crucify us.

 The only way to live this way, I think, is through the power of the Holy Spirit.
 So we strive to acquire the life of and to live in the presence and power of the Holy Spirit, who is within us since we have been born again.